Azure/azure-signalr/docs/use-signalr-service.md

 #### `ServerStickyMode`
 - Default value is `Disabled`.
 - This option specifies the mode for **server sticky**.
-When the client is always routed to the server which it first `/negotiate` with, we call it **server sticky**.
-This options can be useful when you want to store some client context when `/negotaite` for `hub` to use.
+When the client is routed to the server which it first `/negotiate` with, we call it **server sticky**.
+This options can be useful when some client context is fetched from `/negotaite` and to be used inside `Hub`s.
-- In distributed scenarios, there can be multiple app servers connecting to one Azure SignalR instance.
-Inside one Azure SignalR instance, there are many running pods, each of them take some server connections from some app server.
-When the client comes in, Azure SignalR chooses the server connection for the client traffic to route to based on the routing strategy.
+- In distributed scenarios, there can be multiple app servers connected to one Azure SignalR instance.
+As [internals of client connections](../internal.md#client-connections) explains, client first negotiates with the app server, then is redirected to Azure SignalR to establish the real persistent connection.
+Azure SignalR then finds one app server to serve the client, as [Transport Data between client and server](../internal.md#transport-data-between-client-and-server) explains.
-    - When `ServerStickyMode` is `Disabled`, the strategy is to route to a local server connection with least burdon.
+    - When `Disabled`, the client routes to a random app server.
+In general, app servers have balanced client connections.
+If your scenarios are *broadcast* or *group send*, use this default option is enough.
-    - When `Prefered`, the strategy is to route to a local server connection which connects to the specified server if exists, or fallback to a local server connection with least burdon.
+    - When `Prefered`, Azure SignalR tries to find the app server which the client first negotiate with in a way that no additional cost or global scan is needed.
+This one can be useful when your scenario is *send to connection*. *Send to connection* can have better performance and lower latency when the sender and the receiver are routed to the same app server.
-    - When `Required`, the service is always trying find the specified server to route to no matter if it is local or global connections.
-This option can have performance issues if the client is globally routed.
-It means that all the traffics from client to the globally routed sticky server always go through back plane (which is Redis in Azure SignalR), including ping messages.
+    - When `Required`, Azure SignalR always tries to find the app server which the client first negotiate with.
+This option may have performance drawbacks because it requires additional efforts to find this particular app server globally, and to route traffics from client to server globally.

 #### Sample
 You can configure above options like the following sample code.